End3r27/Discord_Bot_music-player/README.md

 simple discord bot that plays the given url from youtube or spotify

+instructions:

 to run the bot, simply run the app1.py script after installing all the dependencies and filling all the required spots in the code with your information.

-instructions:
+needed dependencies:

+discord
+asyncio
+discord.ext
+discord.utils
+youtube_dl
+spotipy
+spotipy.util

-from string 55 to string 57 fill the spots with your spotify api information, you can find it here:
+from string 55 to string 57 fill the spots with your spotify api information, you can find them here:

 https://developer.spotify.com/dashboard/applications